dreadwrr/Recentchanges-Linux/README.md

 Version 6.0.0 posted to repos and tested working.
-Currently testing on always fresh and then pyinstaller test before release.
+Have to testing on always fresh and then pyinstaller before release.

 While I could distribute just a binary I believe this is the better way.
 It can be used with just python